hitoshi-watase/sercrod/docs/reference/directives/event-focus.md

   The expression is evaluated in the per item scope so it can safely write to item.is_focused.

-#### Nablla-specific notes and restrictions
+#### Sercrod-specific notes and restrictions

 - No bubbling shortcut
   The native focus event does not bubble in the same way as click events.
-  Nablla does not change this.
+  Sercrod does not change this.
   If you attach @focus to a parent container, it will not see focus events from descendants unless the browser fires those events on the container as well.
   To react when a specific element gains focus, put @focus directly on that element.